vivaria/edisonrul.ing/docs/source/cards/p/penumbral-soldier-lady.md

 ### Card Rulings

-●Penumbral Soldier Lady’s ATK increases during the Damage Step and this effect can be chained to.
+*   Penumbral Soldier Lady’s ATK increases during the Damage Step and this effect can be chained to.
-●Penbumbral Soldier Lady’s ATK increases when appropriate, no matter whose turn it is or whether she attacked or was attacked.
+*   Penbumbral Soldier Lady’s ATK increases when appropriate, no matter whose turn it is or whether she attacked or was attacked.
-●The increase to Penumbral Soldier Lady’s ATK from her effect only lasts until the end of the Damage Step.
+*   The increase to Penumbral Soldier Lady’s ATK from her effect only lasts until the end of the Damage Step.